Technology and Relationships

-How does all of this impact relationships?
+How does all of this technology impact relationships?

 What if you get an email from a friend who lives out of town who is really struggling?
-Inventions like Skype or FaceTime make it feel like you are practically there live and in person, which is good, but does it replace being able to hug someone when things are tough?
+Inventions like Skype or FaceTime make it feel like you are practically there live and in person, which is good.
+But does it replace being able to hug someone when things are tough?

 Do you remember calling home from college once a week to talk to your parents?
 It required remembering all that happened during the week before and that also meant there were many things you had to figure out on your own because mom and dad weren’t available at the drop of a hat to give you their best problem-solving maneuver.
 So—how are young people impacted by constantly being able to be in touch with their parents when life gets challenging versus taking a stab at trying to figure it out for themselves?